 Staying in one of our London hotels?
 With bus and rail options a-plenty, getting to the Warner Bros.
 Studios is easier than trying to find the platform for the Hogwarts Express.

-Getting to Harry Potters Studio Tour
+Getting to the Harry Potter Studio Tour

 If you’re using a sat nav, the actual postcode WD25 7LR may not work, so punch in ‘Studio Tour Drive’ instead.
 When you get there parking is free.
 Just make sure you have your tour ticket or booking confirmation ready to show the parking attendants.